scottcjx/sc1003-final-assignment-helper/README.md

 1. print "updateBook()"
 2. get user inputs for title & author
 3. search for and get the book from database.
-4. print "The target book is not in the bookshop" if book not in database
+4. print "The target book is not in the bookshop" if book not in database, exit function
 5. get user inputs for "updated" price & quantity
 6. update book in database
+7. print updated_book contents

 ```
 Note: